Acceptance of Transfer Credit

 Satisfying USG Legislative requirements with Transfer Courses

-All students seeking to obtain an undergraduate degree from an USG institution are required to demonstrate proficiency in US History and Constitution and Georgia History and Constitution.
+In accordance with BOR Policy -3.3.4 All students seeking to obtain an undergraduate degree from an USG institution are required to demonstrate proficiency in US History and Constitution and Georgia History and Constitution.
 Both requirements may be satisfied at EGSC by completing POLS 1101 and HIST 2111 or 2112.

 - Legislative requirements cannot be satisfied by exam credit.
 Students who have received “K” credit will still need to take the appropriate courses to satisfy these requirements.